-Almost overnight, we have been all been thrown into navigating our days in a virtual world, and into the need for better virtual listening.
+Almost overnight, we have all been thrown into navigating our days in a virtual world, and into the need for better virtual listening.

 It gets even trickier if the conversation becomes tense or a conflict needs to be resolved.

-Here are some virtual listening tips:
+Below are nine practical virtual listening tips:

-- Don’t interrupt or talk over people.
+Don’t interrupt or talk over people.
 Model the behavior you want to see in others.

-- Do your best to actively listen by asking questions, confirming your understanding, and clarifying anything that does not make sense.
+Do your best to actively listen by asking questions, confirming your understanding, and clarifying anything that does not make sense.

-- Ask for input from those you haven’t heard from.
+Ask for input from those you haven’t heard from.
 Virtual meetings are a challenge for many, especially large meetings.

-- Practice patience.
+Practice patience.
 Communication online is more difficult.
 A good skill to develop is to simply be patient with other listeners.

 Do your part to make the transition to our virtual world as easy as you can by leading the way to better virtual listening.